MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/manage-settings.md

 # Manage Account Settings

-Manage the setting for your Microsoft Edge Developer account.
-You view and update your account settings and Profile details in the Account setting section of the [Partner Center][MicrosoftPartnerCenter].
+You can manage the account settings and profile details of your Microsoft Edge Developer account in the Account setting section of the [Partner Center][MicrosoftPartnerCenter].

 ## Account settings